varmeh/tech-docs/docs/k8s/DockerCommands.md

     - [6.
 Running a Specific Command](#6-running-a-specific-command)
     - [7.
 Removing the Container after Exit](#7-removing-the-container-after-exit)
     - [8.
 Running a Interactive Shell](#8-running-a-interactive-shell)

+## Docker Container Lifecycle

+The lifecycle of a Docker container generally involves the following stages:

+1. **Create:** Using the `docker create` command, a new Docker container is created from a specified image.
+This stage includes setting any configuration options like port mappings, volume mounts, environment variables, etc.

+2. **Start:** Once the container is created, you can start it using the `docker start` command.
+This initiates the process defined in the Dockerfile's CMD instruction.

+3. **Running:** When the container is running, it's in the most active state.
+During this phase, it can be paused, resumed, or stopped.
+You can also interact with the running container, execute commands in it, monitor its resource usage, etc.

+4. **Stop:** When a container is stopped using the `docker stop` command, the main process inside the container is terminated and the container is moved to a stopped state.

+5. **Restart:** A stopped container can be restarted using the `docker restart` command.
+This will put the container back into the running state and restart the main process.

+6. **Remove:** When a container is no longer needed, it can be removed with the `docker rm` command.
+This will destroy the container and free up system resources.
+Please note, you cannot remove a running container; it must be stopped first.

+It's worth noting that `docker run` is a combination of `docker create` and `docker start`.
+It creates the container and immediately starts it.

+And lastly, Docker provides commands to pause (`docker pause`) and unpause (`docker unpause`) a container, adding more steps to the lifecycle, allowing you to temporarily halt processes in a running container.

 ## Docker Run Primer